goFrendiAsgard/ayanami/README.md

 * Ayanami compose flows and functions into several microservices that can talk to each other using nats messaging.

 # Project Structure

+TODO: adjust this with the new one
+TODO: flows: exposing all endpoints for each service except analytics, compose things using weather, populations, and analytics

 ```
 examples/greeter/